TheJacksonLaboratory/intro-to-hpc/_episodes/03-HPC-Architecture-Overview.md

 - "HPC utilizes various tiers of storage optimized to different usage types"

 ---
-FIXME

 {% include links.md %}

-# HPC architecture overview
+## HPC architecture overview

-## General
+### General

 INSERT IMAGE
 IMAGE SHOULD CONTAIN COMPUTE NODES, LOGIN NODES, SWITCHES, NETWORKING, STORAGE

-### CLUSTER
+### Cluster

-A cluster is a group of computers networked together
+A cluster is a group of computers networked together.

 ### Login Node

 The login node is where you connect to the cluster and submit jobs.

+### Administrative Nodes

+The administrative nodes are what manage the cluster scheduling and other admin tasks, users do not login to these.

-### Compute Node
+### Compute Nodes

-The compute node is where the computational tasks are carried out.
+The compute nodes are where the computational tasks are carried out.
 Sumhpc includes 100 Supermicro X11DPT-B Series servers with 70 Intel Xeon Gold 6150 computable cores at 2.7GHz and 768 GB RAM.
 Sumhpc include 2 high-mem nodes with 142 Intel Xeon Gold 6150 cores at 2.7GHz and 3 TB RAM available per none for workloads that exceed 768 GB RAM.

 ### Cluster Accessible Storage